Jayashree-A-21/FILE-HANDLING-UTILITY/README.md

 - javac FileOperationsDemo.java

 2. Run the program:
 java FileOperationsDemo
 ## 📌 Output
 - Creates a text file
 - Writes content to the file
 - Reads and displays file content
 - Appends new data successfully
 ## 📚 Use Case
 Useful for understanding file handling concepts in Java such as reading, writing, and modifying files.

-## ▶️ How to Run
-1. Compile the program: